Button Text

 min

 Malta is packed with attractions and places of interest.
-The capital city of Valletta hosts regular plays and concerts, as well as numerous exhibitions and street events.
-With 7,000 years of history, the sites to visit are endless, featuring megalithic temples, underground catacombs, churches, and forts that are not to be missed.
-Interactive walkthroughs and multimedia attractions offer an overview of Malta’s history in under an hour.
-The rural side of the Islands is fascinating, with charming villages and captivating folklore.
-On Sunday mornings, visit the fishing village of Marsaxlokk, the open-air market outside Valletta, or the It-Tokk market in Victoria, Gozo.
+The capital city of Valletta hosts regular plays, concerts, exhibitions, and street events.
+With 7,000 years of history, there is no shortage of fascinating sites to explore, including megalithic temples, underground catacombs, churches, and forts.
+Interactive walkthroughs and multimedia attractions offer an overview of Malta's history in under an hour.
+The rural side of the islands is equally captivating, featuring charming villages and rich folklore.
+On Sunday mornings, visitors can experience the bustling atmosphere of Marsaxlokk fishing village, the open-air market outside Valletta, or the It-Tokk market in Victoria, Gozo.

-The Three Cities, consisting of Vittoriosa, Senglea, and Cospicua, showcase Malta's maritime heritage.
-These fortified cities offer charming streets, historic sites, and stunning views of the Grand Harbour.
+The Three Cities—Vittoriosa, Senglea, and Cospicua—showcase Malta's maritime heritage.
+These fortified cities are rich in history, offering charming streets, historic sites, and stunning views of the Grand Harbour.
+Walking through these streets feels like stepping back in time, with traditional Maltese balconies, picturesque alleys, and grand fortifications.

-The neighboring island of Gozo is a must-visit destination and only a short ferry ride away.
-Explore Dwejra Bay and the Inland Sea, wander around the quaint streets, shops, and cafes of Victoria, taking in the Citadel, and relax on the beautiful beaches of Ramla Bay and Xlendi.
+The neighbouring island of Gozo is a must-visit destination and is only a short ferry ride away from Malta.
+Explore Dwejra Bay and the Inland Sea, wander the quaint streets and cafés of Victoria (the capital), and take in the majestic Citadel.
+Gozo is also known for its beautiful beaches, such as Ramla Bay and Xlendi, providing a more laid-back atmosphere compared to Malta.

 Malta is home to several prehistoric temples, including the UNESCO-listed sites of Ħaġar Qim and Mnajdra.
-These ancient temples date back over 5,000 years, making them some of the oldest freestanding structures in the world.
+These ancient structures, which date back over 5,000 years, are among the oldest freestanding monuments in the world.
+Visiting these sites offers a unique glimpse into Malta's ancient past and its remarkable architectural achievements.

-One of Malta's most prominent and famous buildings, the majestic Mosta Dome looms high on the glorious Maltese skyline.
-Based on the Roman Pantheon, this neo-classical masterpiece was constructed around a 16th-century church and took 28 years to build.
+One of Malta's most iconic buildings, the impressive Mosta Dome, dominates the skyline.
+Inspired by the Roman Pantheon, this neo-classical masterpiece was constructed around an earlier 16th-century church and took 28 years to complete.
+The dome is among the largest in Europe, and the church's interior, with its ornate decor, is a sight to behold.

 Location